diogotcorreia/master-thesis/docs/content/ch02-background.typ

 which convert arbitrary objects into a string and vice-versa, and use them to create objects with types the application did not expect @php-object-injection.

-Another relevant language feature is magic methods, which are called by PHP on various actions
+Another relevant language feature is magic methods, which are called by PHP during various lifetime stages @php-magic-methods.
-@php-magic-methods.
 For instance, the `__sleep` method is called before serialisation, `__wakeup` is called after deserialisation, `__destruct` is called when an object is about to be destroyed because there is no longer any reference to it, and many more @php-object-injection @php-magic-methods.
-When used in conjunction with dynamic dispatch, an attacker can take advantage of any class in the application as a gadget, possibly achieving vulnerabilities like @rce, as demonstrated by @code:php-oi-rce @php-object-injection.
+When used in conjunction with dynamic dispatch, an attacker can take advantage of any class in the application as a gadget, possibly achieving vulnerabilities such as @rce, as demonstrated by @code:php-oi-rce @php-object-injection.

 #figure(caption: [Example showing how deserialising data can result in #gls-shrt("rce")